 Hyperautomation is the technology trend of the future.
-It can help companies to work faster, more efficiently and more focused.
-In order to make hyperautomation a success, specialized and reliable providers are needed to support customers during the technical implementation.
+It can help companies work faster, more efficiently, and more focused.
+To make Hyperautomation a success, specialized and reliable providers must support customers during the technical implementation.

 The digital business platform as a hub

-Chatbots check the claim for compensation for flight delay or the legality of a cancellation – automation is no longer just a pipe dream.
-The latest buzzword is so-called hyperautomation.
-It is the front-runner on Gartner's list of the top 10 technology trends for 2020 and was created as a term specifically by the market research institute.
+Bots check the claim for compensation for flight delay or the legality of a cancellation – automation is no longer just a pipe dream.
+The latest buzzword is the so-called Hyperautomation.
+It is the front-runner on Gartner's list of the top 10 technology trends for 2020 and was created as a term specified by the market research institute.

 However, this is by no means a reinvention of the wheel.
-The term covers the combination, coordination and linking of different technologies for automation.
-These include Robotic Process Automation (RPA), artificial intelligence (AI) machine learning, natural language processing (NLP), process mining and analytics.
-A toolbox from which you can draw as required.
-Thanks to the combination of tools such as RPA and AI, even complex and unstructured processes can be optimised.
+The term covers the combination, coordination, and linking of different technologies for automation.
+These include Robotic Process Automation (RPA), artificial intelligence (AI), machine learning, natural language processing (NLP), process mining, and analytics – a toolbox from which you can draw as required.
+Thanks to the combination of tools such as RPA and AI, even complex and unstructured processes can be optimized.

-Currently, hyperautomation is still in its infancy: it is now clear that automation only makes sense if all the various tools available are combined.
-According to Gartner, it includes analysis, design, automation, measurement, monitoring and reassessment of entire processes.
-Just process automation already leads to a considerable reduction in throughput time and thus in average working time.
-Hyperautomation, however, promises even greater added value by combining different technologies.
+Currently, Hyperautomation is still in its infancy: It is now clear that automation only makes sense if all the tools available are combined.
+According to Gartner, it includes the analysis, design, automation, measurement, monitoring, and reassessment of entire processes.
+Process automation by itself already leads to a considerable reduction in throughput time and, thus, in average working time.
+Hyperautomation, however, promises even greater added value through the combination of different technologies.

-To successfully implement hyperautomation, companies must develop an eye for possible potential.
-Entire processes can be optimized, while RPA, for example, as a component of hyperautomation, «only" automates a single work step.
-Machine learning and AI are important keywords in this context, in order to recognize patterns in processes and to provide answers before questions arise.
-Business rules separate the business logic from the process logic and are therefore becoming increasingly important for automation.
+To successfully implement Hyperautomation, companies must develop an eye for potential.
+Entire processes can be optimized, while RPA, for example, as a component of Hyperautomation, "only" automates a single work step.
+Machine learning and AI are essential keywords in this context to recognize patterns in processes and provide answers before questions arise.
+Business rules separate the business logic from the process logic and are becoming increasingly important for automation.

-Hyperautomation should not only be seen as a purely technical solution, but must be lived.
-It is therefore important to know exactly which processes are being optimized and to analyze them in detail in advance.
-Only then will the hoped-for added value become reality.
-This requires specialized and honest providers who support the customer at an early stage.
+Hyperautomation should not only be seen as a purely technical solution but must be lived.
+Therefore, it is important to know exactly which processes are being optimized and to analyze them in detail in advance; only then will the aspired added value be achieved.
+This requires specialized and customer-focused providers who support the customer at an early stage.

 Change drives hyperautomation

-Hyperautomation offers great potential, especially for industries that are currently undergoing change.
+Hyperautomation offers its greatest potential for industries currently undergoing change.
 New business models and new market participants put companies under pressure and drive change.
-In this case, not only automation is needed to quarantee improvements, but also major changes and a new approach that hyperautomation can deliver.
-In the future, the success stories of hyperautomation will be found where speed is of the essence and yet complex processes still take place.
+Under such circumstances, a new approach to automation is needed, which does not only provide marginal improvements but delivers major changes and guarantees improvements.
+The success stories of Hyperautomation in the future will be found in complex processes where speed is of the essence working efficiently.